ariccio/resources-for-pandemic-school-air-quality/README.md

 A: Depending on your risk tolerance, there are a few non-mask options that may help.
 Choosing to play outside only on windy days might be a good option.
 You might also ask about their adult family's vaccination status, and how they have been protecting themselves from COVID.
 If all members of their household *always* wear high quality masks when sharing air with others, then their risk of *having* COVID is low in the first place.
 Protecting themselves helps protect you.

-3. Q: *3.
-Is there an at home saliva based test that can be purchased for same day results?
+3. Q: *Is there an at home saliva based test that can be purchased for same day results?
 If so, does this test measure whether you have covid or your capacity to spread it?*

 A: I (@ariccio) have personally seen and purchashed `Abbott BinaxNOW` COVID-19 self tests at my local Walgreens.
+These are nasal swab tests.
+[These are the same tests that were used by the past administration's White House team to screen guests before maskless activities](https://www.nytimes.com/2020/10/06/health/covid-white-house-testing.html).
+[You may remember the Rose Garden Outbreak](https://en.wikipedia.org/wiki/White_House_COVID-19_outbreak), where a number of individuals who'd used rapid tests later spread or contracted the virus.
+This, and other cases, show that we should not use them as an indication of safety to relax other precautions.
+We've heard rumors that they're less effective at detecting Delta, but [recent science](https://www.nature.com/articles/s41598-021-94055-1) seems to suggest that it's no worse than for earlier variants.
+Routine self-testing is good, and many scientists recommend it, but you should be aware of the limitations.
+I still test myself every now and then.
+I do not know about saliva tests.

+If you want the details:

 Back in *January 2021* the [CDC released a report](https://www.cdc.gov/mmwr/volumes/70/wr/mm7003e3.htm) that said (in part):